 Sands with heavy minerals

-The useful components from Ławica Odrzana deposit, after the exploitation and separation, could be used for the colorants and coat production, for the production of high resistance steel, in the biomedical engineering, in the ceramic and glass industries, in nuclear power and for the production of abrasives and fibers.
+The useful components from the Ławica Odrzana deposit could be used for the colorants and coat production, for the production of high resistance steel, artificial materials, paper, electronics, in the biomedical engineering, in the ceramic and glass industries, in nuclear power and for the production of abrasives and fibers.
 Quartz sands remaining after a heavy minerals separation might be used in the glass industry, for the production of moulding sands and in the building industry.

 * Kramarska R., Szamałek K., 2020 – "Minerały ciężkie".
 In: "Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r." (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 418.
 PIG-PIB, Warszawa [in Polish].